Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m1/Lesson_4.md

-# AI and Software Engineering
+# Lesson 4 - AI and Software Engineering

 Artificial Intelligence opens entirely new possibities that never existed before.
 I believe that this is the single most important technical innovation of our lives.